-He started singing and playing violin at 5 and piano at 7, and by 15, he had began assisting composers in Spain to learn the craft while finishing his studies at the Granada Conservatory.
-He went to Berklee College of Music in Boston on a scholarship, where he graduated Summa Cum Laude after receiving the most prestigious awards in Film Scoring and fugue writing.
-At 21, he had became the youngest Berklee student to write music for an Academy Award-Nominated motion picture and the youngest person to ever work as an orchestrator on a James Bond film.
+He got his start at 15 as an assistant, and two years later got a scholarship to study Film Scoring, Conducting, and Composition at Berklee College of Music in Boston.
+Pedro graduated Summa Cum Laude after receiving the most prestigious awards in Film Scoring and fugue writing.
+At 21, he had made history as the youngest Berklee student to write music for an Academy Award-Nominated motion picture and the youngest person to ever work as an orchestrator on a James Bond film.